 ICU can face - labeled as either "high risk" or "not high risk" for congestion.
 Next, several features are created to summarize the status of the unit.
 A key predictor of risk is the remaining length-of-stay profile for patients in a hospital's units.
-Using an intermediate machine learning model, the method identifies patients' profiles based on remaining length-of-stay.
+Using an intermediate machine learning model. the method identifies patients' profiles based on remaining length-of-stay.
 The unit utilization status is then summarized according to the number of patients within each length-of-stay profile.
-These engineered features, plus the knowledge about likelihood of ICU transfers from each profile, are then used to train a linear machine learning model to predict the ICU congestion risk.
+These engineered features, plus the knowledge each profile, are then used to train a linear machine learning model to predict the ICU congestion risk.